MrPrimate/ddb-adventure-muncher/README.md

 All books with Scenes should now have notes generated.
 Please highlight if you find missing Notes/Pins.

-You can se the state of scene support at [this page](https://docs.ddb.mrprimate.co.uk/status.html).
+You can see the state of scene support at [this page](https://docs.ddb.mrprimate.co.uk/status.html).

 If you wish to help improve the scene wall and lighting information, see the [contributing page](./docs/scenes.md).